| Other Name(s):

 WHY is this medicine prescribed?

-Mesalamine is used to treat ulcerative colitis (a condition in which part or all of the lining of the colon [large intestine] is swollen or worn away).
-Mesalamine delayed-release tablets and controlled-release capsules may be used to treat ulcerative colitis that affects any part of the colon.
-Mesalamine suppositories and enemas should only be used to treat inflammation of the lower part of the colon.
+Mesalamine is used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) and also to maintain improvement of ulcerative colitis symptoms.
 Mesalamine is in a class of medications called anti-inflammatory agents.
-It works by stopping the body from producing a certain substance that may cause pain or inflammation.
+It works by stopping the body from producing a certain substance that may cause inflammation.

 HOW should this medicine be used?